Bad Values but Good Behavior: Learning Highly Misspecified Bandits and MDPs: Introduction

 \section{Introduction}

-Sequential optimization over a set of decisions, e.g., actions in a multi-armed bandit and policies in an MDP, is often carried out by assuming a parametric model for the payoff of a decision, which is learnt with time.
-Well-known instantiations of this approach are algorithms for structured multi-armed bandits, e.g., linear bandits \cite{rusmevichientong2010linearly} and generalized linear bandits \cite{filippi2010parametric}, linear contextual bandits \cite{chu2011contextual}, and value function approximation-based methods for Markov Decision Processes \cite{sutton2018reinforcement}.
+Sequential optimization over a set of decisions, e.g., actions in a multi-armed bandit and policies in an MDP, is often carried out by assuming an internal parametric model for the payoff of a decision, which is learnt with time.
+Well-known instantiations of this approach are algorithms for structured multi-armed bandits, e.g., linear bandits \citep{rusmevichientong2010linearly} and generalized linear bandits \citep{filippi2010parametric}, linear contextual bandits \citep{chu2011contextual}, and, more generally, value function approximation-based methods for Markov Decision Processes \citep{sutton2018reinforcement}.

-Algorithms that make decisions based on an estimated reward model are known to enjoy attractive regret guarantees when the true rewards encountered are {\em perfectly realizable} by the model, see, e.g., \cite{oful, filippi2010parametric, jin2020provably}.
-However, it is more likely than not that a parametric class of models is, at best, only an approximation of reality, succinctly expressed by the aphorism `all models are wrong, but some are useful' \cite{box1976science}.
-This is quite likely true in the context of sequential decision-making -- after all, even if the rewards of, say, arms in a multi-armed bandit, are estimated with (significantly) large error, one may still hope to discern the optimal arm if its (erroneous) estimate ends up dominating those of the other arms.
-This begs a natural question---While the task of reward estimation can be fraught with error under misspecified models, when can the task of optimal action learning remain immune to it?
+Learning algorithms that make decisions based on an estimated reward model are known to enjoy attractive performance (regret) guarantees when the true rewards encountered are {\em perfectly realizable} by the model, see, e.g., \cite{oful, filippi2010parametric, jin2020provably}.
+However, it is more likely than not that a parametric class of models is, at best, only an approximation of reality, succinctly expressed by the aphorism `All models are wrong, but some are useful' \citep{box1976science}.
+But even if the rewards of, say, arms in a multi-armed bandit, are unfortunately estimated with a large error, one may still hope to discern the optimal arm if its (erroneous) estimate ends up dominating those of the other arms.
+This begs the natural question: While the task of reward estimation can be fraught with (arbitrarily large) error under misspecified models, when (if at all) can the task of optimal action learning remain immune to it?

-We initiate a rigorous study of the extent to which sequential decision-making algorithms based on estimating reward models can be robust to misspecification in the model.
-In particular, we are interested in characterizing the interplay between the (true) arms' rewards of a bandit and the reward model class assumed by the algorithm, and how it governs whether the algorithm can still learn to play optimally if the true rewards are not realizable by the reward model.
+We initiate a rigorous study of the extent to which sequential decision-making algorithms based on reward model estimation can be robust to misspecification in the model.
+In particular, we are interested in characterizing the interplay between i) the actual (ground truth) rewards in a decision-making problem and ii) the reward model class used by the algorithm, and how it governs whether the algorithm can still learn to play optimally if the true rewards are not realizable by the reward model.
 In this respect, our specific contributions are as follows: